aksudogukan/streaming-data-using-sockets/README.md

 # streaming-data-using-sockets
-by opening two command prompts, we can observe the data easily.
+By opening two command prompts, we can observe the data easily.